“But what about you?”

 Well that’s a bit more awkward

-But as noted before, there’s a second troubling element to the question
+But as noted before, there’s a second troubling element to

 And it’s even more troubling than the first